Steve calls for racism and mental health inquiry

 Croydon North MP Steve Reed has called for a public inquiry into institutional racism in the mental health services.
 The Labour MP was speaking at the launch of the Labour Campaign for Mental Health in central London on Saturday 28th January.

 Steve spoke about the tragic death of Olaseni Lewis, a 21-year-old black man from Thornton Heath who died in 2010 after being subjected to severe physical restraint by up to 11 police officers at the Royal Bethlem Hospital.
 The restraint was so severe it broke Mr Lewis’s spine and put him in a coma, he died four days later.
-He had no previous record of mental ill health, was in the hospital as a voluntary admission, and there are no allegations he threatened anyone before being forcibly restrained.
+He had no previous record of mental ill health, was in the hospital as a voluntary admission, and there are no allegations he threatened anyone before he was forcibly restrained.
 No police officers have ever been prosecuted.

 Steve Reed raised the case in Parliament and secured changes in the regulations governing the use of police in mental health services.